Growing words in the free group on two generators: Introduction

 \section{Introduction}

-The free group with $n$ generators $F_n$ is quite large, so when working with elements of $F_n$ it is desirable to work instead with equivalence classes of words as much as possible.
-In this paper we consider equivalence classes of $F_n$ under the full automorphism group.
-One would like to find minimal-length representatives of each equivalence class.
-In 1936 J. H. C. Whitehead \cite{jhcw36a,jhcw36b} made this goal practical by exhibiting a finite set of \emph{Whitehead automorphisms} with the property that if two words $w$ and $v$ in $F_n$ are equivalent under an automorphism of $F_n$ and $v$ is of minimal length in its equivalence class, then $v$ is the image of $w$ under a sequence of Whitehead automorphisms.
+In 1936 J. H. C. Whitehead~\cite{Whitehead 1936a, Whitehead 1936b} exhibited a finite set of \emph{Whitehead automorphisms} with the property that if two elements $w$ and $v$ in the free group $F_n$ are equivalent under an automorphism of $F_n$ and $v$ is of minimal length in its equivalence class, then $v$ is the image of $w$ under a sequence of Whitehead automorphisms.
 Furthermore, the words obtained after applying each automorphism in this sequence are strictly decreasing in length until the minimal length is attained, after which the automorphisms leave the length fixed.

-Because there are only finitely many Whitehead automorphisms, the theorem allows one to determine whether any two words in $F_n$ are equivalent, by a finite calculation.
-Moreover, by individually applying all the Whitehead automorphisms to a word, it allows one to determine whether the word is of minimal length in its equivalence class by a finite calculation.
+Because the set of Whitehead automorphisms is finite, this theorem provides an algorithmic foundation for determining equivalence of elements in $F_n$.

-In Section~\ref{preliminaries} we define our notation and state Whitehead's theorem.
-Section~\ref{minimalwords} uses subword counts to establish a simple characterization of minimal words in $F_2$.
-In Section~\ref{rootwords} we define root words and establish some of their properties.
-We consider an operation that ``grows'' words from other words, increasing the length.
-Root words are ``as minimal as possible'' in the sense that their characterization is the boundary case of the minimality inequality.
-We prove that the property of being a root word is respected by equivalence classes, and the length of each root word is divisible by $4$.
+In this paper we use the Whitehead automorphisms to study minimal words in $F_2$.
+We begin in this section by introducing our notation and defining the two types of Whitehead automorphisms.
+Section~\ref{minimal words} uses subword counts to establish a simple characterization of minimal words in $F_2$.
+In Section~\ref{root words} we introduce the notion of a root word.
+Root words are ``as minimal as possible'' in a sense that we make precise.
+We prove a characterization of root words analogous to our characterization of minimal words, and this allows us to derive several properties of root words and their equivalence classes.